The cost of buying life insurance in your 50’s and 60’s is significantly more than buying life insurance in your 20’s and 30’s.

 For someone under the age of 50 there is typically little need to consider backdating a life insurance policy.
 The difference in premium for a 30 year old vs a 31 year old is very small.

 However, if you are purchasing a life insurance policy after the age of 50 then backdating is something that you may want to consider doing.
+The total savings over the course of the life insurance policy could be substantial.

 What Does It Mean To Backdate Your Life Insurance Policy?